Worried that your twins are getting lumped in together too much? Encourage individuality in twins to develop their unique personalities and interests.

 I have it easy with my twins.
 They were born ahead of the game.

-Encouraging twin individuality
+Encouraging individuality in twins

 But regardless of how different they look, they’re bound to be lumped in as ‘the twins.’
 I still want them to have their own sense of self.
 To feel whole just as he is without needing to be part of a twosome.
 How can parents encourage individuality in twins?

-Spend one-on-one time with each twin.
+1. Spend one-on-one time with each twin

 Your twins will spend almost every minute with each other.
 Not just staying at home or being out and about together.
 They do the same activities, from eating to sleeping to playing.
 Logistics makes it easier to ‘batch’ their activities.